Examples

 Add and check the Remove folder structure

-procedure if not already (Add Procedure... → Remove folder structure
+action if not already (Add Action... → Remove folder structure

 ).